opeolluwa/backend-for-humans/src/module_5/scripts/using-variables.md

 ```

 <div style="margin: 5rem 0">
-To be candid, for someone that has not written any code, there's going on here and I can almost guess that you scrolled past it!
-Now, go back.
-It doesn't make any or much sense but just read and observe all the lines closely.
+To be candid, for someone who has never written code before, there is a lot going on here — and I can almost guess that you scrolled past it!
+Go back and look again.
+It does not need to make full sense yet; just read through it and observe the lines closely.

 When you are done, click on the play icon on the top right corner to see the code in action.